m417z/UWPSpy/README.md

 - Run **UWPSpy.exe** and select the UWP/WinUI 3 application you want to spy on.
 - A window with the application's UI elements will appear for each UI thread of the target application.
-- A UWPSpy spying window can be closed, in which case it will become hidden.
-It can be shown again by running **UWPSpy.exe** again and selecting the same application.
-- To completely stop spying on an application, its process must be terminated.

 ## Demo